Les Cigales dans la Fourmilière is the domaine of Ivo Ferreira and Julie Brosselin who live in Montpeyroux in the Languedoc.

-Mata Hari, which is a macerated Grenache Blanc, is a wonderful macerated wine.
+Mata Hari, which is a macerated Grenache Blanc, is a wonderful example of a macerated wine.

-We have great memories of drinking it while eating at the wonderful Auberge de Chassignolles in the Auvergne in France.
+We have great memories of drinking it while eating at the iconic Auberge de Chassignolles in the Auvergne in France.
 It matched the food we were served there very well.

-Now we have both the 2016 and 2017 and both are a beautiful orange (skin maceration) wine with stunning control of the tannins and other polyphenols that are produced from the skin contact with the juice.
+The 2016 is a beautiful orange (skin maceration) wine with stunning control of the tannins and other polyphenols that are produced from the skin contact with the juice.
 It has a limpid orange colour, beautiful phenolics and will match with just about any food you would want to eat!